MecyDev/CyrilMechain_2_27032021/README.md

 # Projet Open Class Rooms #02 - Resevia

 This is project 02 of the Open Class Rooms Front-End course.
-The goal is to integrate the design of a holiday hotel booking site called Reservia with HTML and pure CSS only.
+The goal is to integrate the design of a holiday hotel booking site called Reservia with HTML, pure CSS only and and must be responsive.

 ## Demo